How to Print Nutrition Labels

 We get a lot of questions about printing food labels here at ReciPal.
 Usually the question is whether we do that for you.
 Unfortunately, we don't, but we'll try to help in this article.

 The reason we don't is that printing is a whole separate business and there are so many options that we couldn't do them all well.
 But we want to help as much as we can with getting your food product packaged and labeled as you start and grow your food business.
-So here's some information and a few possible resources to help you with actually getting your labels on your packaging.
+So here's some information and a few possible resources on how to print nutrition labels.

 Labels or Pre-Printed Packaging?